jump-dev/JuMP.jl/README.md

 MathProg.jl
 ===========

-MathProg.jl is a linear/integer/quadratic programming modelling language embedded in the Julia language.
+MathProg.jl is a linear/integer/quadratic programming modeling language embedded in the Julia language.
 It is currently connected to the COIN CLP and CBC solvers, GNU GLPK, and the Gurobi solver.
-One the best features of MathProg is its speed - benchmarking has shown that it can create problems at similar speeds to special-purpose modelling languages such as AMPL.
+One the best features of MathProg is its speed - benchmarking has shown that it can create problems at similar speeds to special-purpose modeling languages such as AMPL.

 This package is not related to GNU MathProg.